-- H. Low Impact Uses.
-The Community Development Director planning director may authorize the following low impact uses and activities within a wetland and wetland buffer upon showing that said uses or activities will be performed in a manner that will not adversely disturb the wetland, significantly increase the impervious surface of the buffer, or decrease the functions of the associated wetland: pedestrian trails, viewing platforms, interpretative signage, and the boring of underground utilities pursuant to best management practices.
-Uses permitted within the buffer shall be located in the outer portion of the buffer as far as possible from the wetland.
-Trails should be located in the outer twenty-five percent of the buffer, avoid significant trees and should be no more than five feet wide with a pervious surface. - J. Stormwater Facilities Not Allowed in Buffers.
-Except where previously approved stormwater facilities were located in wetlands, all new stormwater management facilities shall be limited to vegetation-lined swales designed for stormwater management and stormwater dispersion outfalls: provided, that they are placed within the outer twenty-five percent of the buffer of a Category III and IV wetland only.
-Stormwater detention ponds and outlet structures shall not be allowed in wetlands or their buffers.
-The outer twenty-five percent of the buffer of a Category III and IV wetland can be used for stormwater flow path and dispersion. - JK.
-Buffers Designated as Native Growth Protection Areas(NGPAs).
-Buffers shall be shown on the development site plans or final plat maps along with the notation requirements identified in Section 17B.52.035, native growth protection areas and buffers. - Kt.
-Existing Designated Buffers.
-If an existing property has a previously delineated and/or approved wetland and associated buffer approved by the city, the approved wetland buffer will remain in effect for a period of five years or until the approved shoreline permit expires.
-Redevelopment, and/or additions outside of the existing footprint shall be subject to the previously approved buffer current buffer standards of Section 17B.52B.070; however, such a proposal may be eligible for additional allowances contained within Sectin 17B.68 Nonconforming Uses, Building, and Lots.
-As buffer enhancement plan may be required in accordance with subsection of this section if the wetland or buffer has become degraded or is currently not functioning or if the wetland and/or buffer may be negatively affected by proposed new development. - LM.
-Existing Legal Nonconforming Use of a Buffer.
+- K. Existing Designated Buffers.
+If an existing property has a previously delineated and/or approved wetland and associated buffer approved by the city, the approved wetland buffer will remain in effect for a period of five years.
+Redevelopment, and/or additions outside of the existing footprint shall be subject to the previously approved buffer; however, a buffer enhancement plan may be required in accordance with subsection F of this section if the wetland or buffer has become degraded or is currently not functioning or if the wetland and/or buffer may be negatively affected by proposed new development. - L. Existing Legal Nonconforming Use of a Buffer.
 Where a legally established, nonconforming use of the buffer exists (e.g., a road or structure that lies within the width of a wetland buffer), proposed actions in the buffer may be permitted as long as they do not increase the degree of nonconformity.
 This means no increase in the impacts to the wetland from activities in the buffer.
-For example, if a land use with high impacts (e.g., building an urban road) the construction of an urban road is being proposed next to a Category II wetland. with a moderate level of function for habitat.
-Aa one-hundred-fifty-foot buffer would be needed to protect function.
+For example, the construction of an urban road is being proposed next to a Category II wetland.
+A one-hundred-fifty-foot buffer would be needed to protect function.
 If, however, an urban road is already present and only fifty feet from the edge of the Category II wetland, the additional one hundred feet of buffer may not be needed if the road is being widened.
 A vegetated buffer on the other side of the road would not help buffer the existing impacts to the wetland from the road.
 If the existing road is resurfaced or widened (e.g., to add a sidewalk) along the upland edge, without any further roadside development that would increase the degree of nonconformity, the additional buffer is not necessary.
 The associated increase in impervious surface from widening a road, however, may necessitate mitigation for impacts from stormwater.
 If, however, the proposal is to build a new development (e.g., shopping center or residential development) along the upland side of the road, the impacts to the wetland and its function may increase.
-This would increase the degree of nonconformityance.
-The project proponent would need to provide the additional one hundred feet of buffer extending beyond the road or apply for buffer averaging.

-N. Minor Additions.
+This would increase the degree of nonconformity.
+The project proponent would need to provide the additional one hundred feet of buffer extending beyond the road or apply for buffer averaging. - N. Minor Additions.
 Minor additions or alterations such as decks and small additions less than one hundred twenty square feet, interior remodels, or tenant improvements which have no impact on the wetland or wetland buffer are exempt from the buffer enhancement requirements.
 (Ord.
 1295 § 10 (Exh.
 1B) (part), 2011)